joakimsk/docs/docs/cwebsocket.rst

 Rooms offered by aprsd
 ^^^^^^^^^^^^^^^^^^^^^^

-The aprsd creates the following rooms.
+The *aprsd* creates the following rooms.
 Observe that some of the rooms can be created specific for users or specific for APRS callsigns.
-Rooms without data-content just indicates that change has happened and client can the use REST API to get updated information.
+Events without data-content just indicates that change has happened and client can the use REST API to get updated information.

 ======================== ============== =================================================